-Bruxy uses the example of Proverbs 24:11 as a text that could be used to justify the murder of abortionists if detached from Jesus.
+Bruxy Cavey uses the example of Proverbs 24:11 as a text that could be used to justify the murder of abortionists if detached from Jesus.
 Does that text insinuate that we ought to kill others to stop what they might do to innocent people?
 Of course not.
 To arrive at that interpretation one would not be guilty of simply “detaching Jesus”, one would be guilty of ripping the text from the context, isolating it, and imposing a foreign meaning upon it.
 That means, he would not be following the Bible in any meaningful sense at all.

 So, whatever justification Paul Hill thought he had was not the result of him following the entirety of Scripture.
-If he was, in fact, doing what Bruxy claims – detaching Christ from the Bible – then by very definition he was not following the Bible.
+If he was, in fact, doing what Cavey claims – detaching Christ from the Bible – then by very definition he was not following the Bible.

 This false distinction can only serve to confuse the relationship of Jesus, the rest of the Trinity, and the Scriptures.
-It poisons the minds of Bruxy’s hearers against considering the whole of Scripture as what Jesus said it was – God speaking.
+It poisons the minds of Bruxy Cavey’s hearers against considering the whole of Scripture as what Jesus said it was – God speaking.
 It is a false distinction, and a dangerous one that leads to a false view of Scripture, Jesus, and God.

 Similarities between Bruxy Cavey and Paul Hill

 One other thing needs to be pointed out.
-I would argue that there is far more in common between Paul Hill (according to Bruxy’s allegation) and Bruxy Cavey in their approach to Scripture than there is between someone who follows the entirety of Scripture.
+I would argue that there is far more in common between Paul Hill (according to Cavey’s allegation) and Bruxy Cavey in their approach to Scripture than there is between someone who follows the entirety of Scripture.